Care.com and Scams: How to Avoid Babysitting Scams

 Protect yourself when you're looking for a nanny, babysitter or caregiving job.

 Unfortunately, online scams and fraud are becoming more common.
-And among those that fraudsters are targeting are nannies, babysitters and caregivers.
+And among those that fraudsters are targeting are people who are looking for nanny jobs, babysitting jobs, and senior care jobs.

 Online safety is extremely important to us at Care.com.
 So here are several tips to help prevent this from happening to you, and to help make sure that your job search is both safe and productive.